-Cambodia is a nation that's very much looking to the future, this destination is perhaps best known for its temples and the legacy of the Khmer Rouge.
-Arguably Cambodia's most famous region is Angkor, with its ruins, which are located among forests and farmland, a designated UNESCO World Heritage Site which can be visited on a travel package booked through our website.
-Our authentic Cambodia travel ideas allow you to explore the country like a local, get inspired to visit Cambodia today.
+Cambodia is a nation that's very much looking to the future, this destination is perhaps best known for stunning temples of Angkor.
+These ruins are a designated UNESCO World Heritage Site and somewhere you must visit once in your life.
+Our Cambodia travel experiences and gap year programs allow you to explore the country like a local, get inspired to visit Cambodia today.

 You can gain a tourist visa on arrival by land and air into Cambodia.
 This costs $20 and will allow you to stay and travel in Cambodia for up to 30 days.
 With some border crossing it can be easier to get your visa before arriving, sometimes overcharging and some problems occur.
 You can extend both a tourist or business visa, you will need to pay a fee to do this though.
 For just your average trip or holiday the initial 30 day visa should be enough time to see this country.

 Travellers heading to Cambodia usually arrive at the bustling, sprawling capital, Phnom Penh by air or by crossing a border from Thailand or Vietnam.
 Most international visitors arrive via international flight into Bangkok (the capital of Thailand) and then catch a bus over the border to Siem Reap which take around 5 hours.